Muhoozi Kainerugaba: Early life and education

-Education
+Muhoozi married Charlotte Nankunda Kutesa in 1999,and they have four children together: including Kenshuro Kainerugaba, Ruhamya Kainerugaba and Ihunde Kainerugaba.

-As a child, Muhoozi attended schools in Tanzania, Mount Kenya Academy in Nyeri Kenya, and Sweden.
+As a child, Muhoozi briefly attended nursery school in Tanzania before enrolling at Kabale Preparatory School in southwestern Uganda.He later studied at Mount Kenya Academy in Nyeri Kenya, and Sweden.
 After his father became President of Uganda in 1986, he attended Kampala Parents School, King's College Budo, and St. Mary's College Kisubi.
 He graduated in 1994.

 Muhoozi was admitted to the Egyptian Military Academy where he took both the company and battalion commanders courses.
 He also has attended the Kalama Armoured Warfare Training School.

 In 2007 he was admitted to a one-year course at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, graduating in June 2008.
 Following that, he successfully completed the Executive National Security Programme at the South African National Defence College.

-Muhoozi does not hold a degree in any verifiable non-military post-secondary education.
-It is not clear whether he was able to graduate from the University of Nottingham where some sources indicate he had a two-year study period for a "BA Political Science" degree starting 1996 to 1998, but the program is three years, not two.
+Muhoozi joined Nottingham University where he obtained a Political Science degree in 1997 He is a member of the Anglican Church of Uganda.